nicolasdanelon/UnofficialDocs/source/glossary/glossary.rst

 .. glossary::

     buffer
-        Data of a loaded file and additional metadata.
-Associated with one or more views.
+        Data of a loaded file and additional metadata, associated with one or more views.
 The distinction between *buffer* and *view* is technical.
         Most of the time, both terms can be used interchangeably.